HDFGroup/hdf-rest-api/GroupOps/GET_Groups.rst

 Limit
 ^^^^^
-If provided, a positive integer value specifying the maximum number of UUID's to return.
+If provided, a positive integer value specifying the maximum number of UUIDs to return.

 Marker
 ^^^^^^
-If provided, a string value indicating that only UUID's that occur after the marker value will be returned.
+If provided, a string value indicating that only UUIDs that occur after the marker value will be returned.

 Request Headers